djmaze/resticker/README.md

     PRE_COMMANDS: |-
                 docker exec nextcloud-postgres pg_dumpall -U nextcloud -f /data/nextcloud.sql docker exec other-postgres pg_dumpall -U other -f /data/other.sql docker stop my_container

 The commands specified in `PRE_COMMANDS` are executed one by one.

-## Execute commands prior to backup
+## Execute commands after backup

 It's possible to optionally execute commands (like restarting a temporarily stopped container, send a mail...) once the actual backup has finished.
-Like for pre-backup copmands, if you want to execute `docker` commands on the host, mount the Docker socket to the container.
+Like for pre-backup commands, if you want to execute `docker` commands on the host, mount the Docker socket to the container.

 You can add one or multiple commands by specifying the following environment variables: